gmemstr/pogo-vue/README.md

  - `main/` is the client frontend for perusing the feed and listening to episodes.

- If on Windows, you can run `build.bat` to automagically build and aggregate the files into `dist\` in the root.
+You can run the `build.bat`/`build.sh` script (dependant on your OS) to automatically build the entire frontend for production.